bytefish/bytefish.de/blog/wpfdatagridfilter.md

 "I just want to filter some data in a DataGrid, why is all this so complicated?"... said everyone using a WPF DataGrid.

-So I have written [WpfDataGridFilter], which is a small library to simplify server-side filtering, pagination and sorting for a WPF DataGrid.
-It's my first attempt at writing a WPF library, so there's a lot to improve for sure, but I think it's a good starting point.
+So I have written [WpfDataGridFilter], which is a small library to simplify server-side filtering, pagination and sorting in a WPF DataGrid.
+It works by using a custom `DataGridHeader` template and comes with its own Pagination control and filtering infrastructure.

 All code can be found in a Git repository at: